kyverno/website/content/en/policies/pod-security/baseline/disallow-host-path/disallow-host-path.md

 ---
-type: "docs"
-title: Disallow Host Path
+title: "Disallow Host Path"
-linkTitle: Disallow Host Path
-weight: 45
+category: Pod Security Standards (Baseline)
+policyType: "validate"
 description: >
     HostPath volumes let pods use host directories and volumes in containers.
 Using host resources can be used to access shared data or escalate privileges and should not be allowed.
 ---